ST. NICHOLAS PLAYGROUPíS WEBSITE

-St. Nicholas Playgroup started off as a church run group and from January 1997 Diane Chamberlain the current owner has been running it.
-Playgroup has been running from 1984 and has its silver anniversary next year (2009).
+St. Nicholas Playgroup started off as a church run group and from April 2017, Charlene Simmons, the current owner has been running it.
+Playgroup has been running from 1984 and had its Silver Anniversary in 2009.
 As far as I know playgroup has been running for at least forty years.

 WHEN DO WE OPEN?